Marin Weekend Family Fun for January 27, 28 & 29

 Come visit the Osher Marin JCC Preschool in Tiburon.
 Locaton: 215 Blackfield Drive, Tiburon.
 For more info, visit their website.

 Sunday, 9:30 am–4:30 pm

 Lunar New Year is a time of family reunion, food, music and dance.
-There will be an exciting dragon parade through the museum in which children can participate.
-Children can practice black ink calligraphy and also create their own paper dragon puppets in the Art Studio.
-Free admission on Sunday!
-Location: 2065 Kitteredge Street, Berkeley.
-For more information, visit their website.
+Children can practice black ink calligraphy and also create their own paper lanterns for the Year of the Rooster in the Art Studio.
+Museum admission applies.
+Location: 2065 Kittredge Street, Berkeley.
+For more info, visit their website.